ualsg/ualsg.netlify.app/content/post/2020-06-open-data-singapore/index.md

 It also includes non-residential blocks such as multi-storey carparks.
 It does not contain building footprints though.
 We used this dataset as one of the input datasets to generate [3D building models]({{< ref "/post/2019-08-hdb-3d/index.md" >}}).
+* Geometric footprints of HDB buildings is available [here](https://data.gov.sg/collections/2033/view).
 * Data on non-HDB buildings (landed houses, condos, commercial buildings...) is not as complete and it is scattered around, but [URA's data portal](https://www.ura.gov.sg/realEstateIIWeb/supply/search.action) is a good starting point for exploration.
-* For open data on building footprints the best bet is OpenStreetMap, it has [nearly 100% completeness with rapid updates]({{< ref "/post/2020-08-osm-singapore-building-data-quality/index.md" >}}), but attribute data may lack.
+* For open data on all building footprints the best bet is OpenStreetMap, it has [nearly 100% completeness with rapid updates]({{< ref "/post/2020-08-osm-singapore-building-data-quality/index.md" >}}), but attribute data may lack.
 Data.gov.sg contains [a dataset representing building footprints](https://data.gov.sg/dataset/master-plan-2014-building), but for some reason it is not complete, covering only a subset of buildings several years ago.
 It still might be useful though.
 * Check out [Roofpedia](/project/roofpedia/), our project that maps solar panels and green roofs on buildings, which includes open data on Singapore, together with several other cities.